ShivangiAgarwal12/Segmentation-for-Drywall-QA/README.md

 > Both datasets were originally object-detection format (bounding boxes).
 > Boxes were converted to filled binary masks.
-> Dataset 2 had no validation split — manually split 80/20 with `seed=42`.
+> Dataset 2 had no validation split, manually split 80/20 with `seed=123`.

 ---